 They have been spayed and microchipped and are ready to go to their new home.

 Roxys kittens came to us first when some police officers discovered them in a bucket with their Mum nowhere to be seen.
 They then reunited Roxy with her litter a couple of days later as she was unwanted by her owners.

 We are unsure of her age, but she is probably a young adult of up to 2 years old.
 She can be quite vocal - especially when she is hungry!

 She will be available for rehoming once she has been spayed.

-Emma was brought to us last night when her owner died and we were told the family had no other option than to put her to sleep if no rescue could accept her.
+Emma was brought to us when her owner died and we were told the family had no other option than to put her to sleep if no rescue could accept her.

 Emma is a very sweet lady who is around 14-16 years old, but she still loves to play with a laser toy!
 She is very friendly and likes her food, she was clearly well looked after in her previous home!
 She may tolerate other cats as long as they aren't too lively and we’ve been told she wouldn’t get along with dogs.